krishnanand20/VisionSpeak/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-For Unsupported Language: Use fastext (unpopular language detection) --> NLLB (unpopular lang translation to eng ) ---> T5 / ( Summerization in English) ----> NLLB ( Convert to unpopular lang)
+For Unsupported Language: Use fasttext (unpopular language detection) --> NLLB (unpopular lang translation to eng ) ---> T5 / ( Summerization in English and using TTS.api voice synthesis in English) ----> NLLB ( Convert to unpopular lang).

 Popular language / Supported by t5: We will directly call the required models which is best suited for the specific language by passing it as a parameter.